clientdb/clientdb/docs/docs/tutorial-basics/create-simple-database.md

 const db = createClientDb([todoEntity]);
 ```

-To create db, we need to pass array of entities that will be avaliable in it.
+To create a new client db, we need to pass an array of entities that will be available in it.

-## Creating new entities
+`db` we created will be an entry point for all the operations of our data like reading, inserting, querying, etc.

+## Inserting data

-Now we can add first todo to our database.
+Now we can add the first todo to our database.

 ```ts
 const todo = db.add(todoEntity, {